KarBryant/FileMason/README.md

 - Graceful handling of mixed directory contents
 - Detailed reporting without halting execution
 - User awareness of what was ignored and why
+- Allows for providing data to the planned Logger service

 ## 🤝 Contributing